Ninsta22/champions-edge/README.md

 ### Content
 - Neural_network_with_team_stats.ipynb: The NN model code with PCA and Grid Search
 - NN_with_team.ipynb: raw data cleaning with the addition of pro team stats
+### More
+the pro team stats is retrieved from [this website](https://gol.gg/teams/list/season-S8/split-ALL/tournament-ALL/)